LastHouse/personaltrainer/README.md

 The App includes the following features and functionalities:

 - Sorting and searching on customer and workouts pages
 - CRUD functions to Add & Edit Customer, Delete existing customer (with confirmation dialog), Add training to customer, Delete training from any customer (with confirmation dialog)
 - Calendar page where personal trainer can see all trainings (monthly, weekly, daily).
 - Statistics page where user can see the amount of minutes by different activities.
 The stats are listed and also shown combined by activity type in a pie chart.

-The App implements features from Moments.js, React-Table, Material-UI & ReCharts.js.
+The App implements features from Moments.js, React-Table, Material-UI, loDash.js & ReCharts.js.

 I know that this will not win any design awards, but overall it works nicely.
 I could work more on CSS and maybe change the React-Table from v6 to v7 in the future.

-***
+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).